Jitterbit Documentation Image Processor¶

 The Jitterbit Documentation Image Processor assists in the creation of the images used in the documentation that Jitterbit publishes on each of its connectors.
 The Image Processor is a tool used to modify PNG screenshot images of the configuration of a connector’s connection and its activities.
 This utility crops and renames images in a manner consistent with the standard formats used by Jitterbit in its documentation.

-When running on Windows, before creating screenshots, the Display Settings need to be a Scale and layout of 100%.
 For both the macOS and Windows operating systems, the default scaling and color settings should be used to produce images that are consistent with the other images used in Jitterbit documentation.

 Intent of the Tool¶